BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/docs/README.md

 ### Patch/Tile Score Calculation
-Score Can be calculated by just taking into consideration the number of nuclei or by using the histolab's implementation of tissue ratio plus the nuclei ratio.
+Score Can be calculated by just taking into consideration the number of nuclei or by using the [histolab's](https://histolab.readthedocs.io/en/latest/api/scorer.html) implementation of tissue ratio plus the nuclei ratio.
+For just nuclei ratio calculation [HistomicsTK](https://digitalslidearchive.github.io/HistomicsTK/) has been used for color deconvulation.

 [Tile Scorer Script](/src/data/data_preprocessing/tile_scorer.py)